 This is a FREE program for NSW Department of Education staff.

-Training is offered to groups of up to 24 participants per session, and multiple sessions can be run consecutively or concurrently.
+For larger cohorts, multiple sessions can be run consecutively or concurrently.

-Schools are encouraged to involve as many of their staff as possible and undertake the training as a school cohort.
+Schools are encouraged to involve as many of their staff as possible and undertake the training as a whole school cohort.
 The aim is to promote and embed whole-school practices that enhance student wellbeing outcomes.
-This means it is also intended for student support officers, school counselling service and other wellbeing team staff, even if they are already participated in other training in student mental health.
+This means it is also intended for student support officers, school counselling service and other wellbeing team staff, even if they are already participated in training in student mental health.

 This professional learning is Elective PD, aligned with Australian Professional Teaching Standards 1.1.2, 4.1.2, 4.4.2, 6.2.2

 Under the transition arrangements, teachers due to complete their maintenance cycle in 2021 and 2022 are able to use Elective PD to fulfil their PD requirements.